Bourne & Hollingsworth Bar | Fitzrovia Cocktail Den

 It’s perched on Rathbone Place, making B&H bar the perfect nightcap spot after dining at one of the many excellent restaurants on Charlotte Street.
 Descend a staircase leading directly from the street, and if you discover a pair of painted turn-of-the-century ladies glaring at you, you’re in the right place.

 The cocktail menu at Bourne & Hollingsworth is eccentric and imaginative, with drinks like the Time for a Cuppa (with Earl Grey-infused gin, ginger wine and gingerbread syrup) and the Campfire Cup (a frothy mug of orange, peach, Spanish liqueur and toasted marshmallows) packing a particular punch.
 At under a tenner, they’re some of the best value cocktails in central London, too.

 Bourne & Hollingsworth is a genuine Fitzrovia gem, and – like its sibling around the corner, Rev JW Simpson – is definitely worth visiting regularly.

 NOTE: They’re not kidding about the ‘small’ thing; you can, and absolutely should, reserve a table on their website before going.

 Bourne and Hollingsworth Bar | 28 Rathbone Place, W1T 1JF

 Like cocktails?
-Check out our guide to the best London cocktail bars.
+Check out our guide to the best bars in Central London.